Ground source heat pumps

 - Ground source heat pumps generate less CO2 than conventional heating systems.

-- The Energy Saving Trust (EST) says that a 'typical' ground source heat pump could save you between £410 and £2,000 a year depending which existing heating system you are replacing.
+- The Energy Saving Trust (EST) says a 'typical' ground source heat pump could save you between less than £50 and around £1,500 a year, depending which heating system you're replacing.
+You can find out more information on ground source heat pump costs and savings.

-- Cheaper Economy 7 electricity tariffs can be used to lower the cost of electricity to power the heat pump, and special heat pump tariffs may be available from some electricity suppliers – alternatively consider solar photovoltaic panels or a wind turbine (if you live in a suitable area) for a greener source of electricity.
+- Cheaper Economy 7 electricity tariffs can be used to lower the cost of electricity to power the heat pump, and special heat pump tariffs may be available from some electricity suppliers.

 Don't pay more for energy than you need to.
 Use our independent switching site, Which?
 Switch, to make sure you're on the cheapest gas and electricity tariff for your home.